tytydraco/yessleep/out/I_Thought_My_Wife_Was_Suffering_From_Postpartum_Psychosis_I_Was_Wrong.md

 And while I was busy shitting enough bricks to build us a house too big for us to afford, she planned out every single thing down to the most minute details.
 Her diet, how she’d exercise, how the birth would go down, what the kid’s bloody room would look like.
 All was decided before the test even came back positive.
 It was a little emasculating to be frank.
 My only job was to bring my dick along and I’m sure I almost fucked that up.

 She was kind enough to let me take care of her to the best of my abilities during the pregnancy.
-With all her planning, she’d forgotten to take into account the human person she’d have in her belly during it all, and the difficulties that’d come with it.
+With all her planning, she’d forgotten to take into account the human person she’d have growing in her belly during it all, and the difficulties that’d come with it.

 It truly was one of the most terrifying things I’ve ever experienced.
 Feeling that anticipation build over the months until I could barely breathe.
 Sarah did her best to sooth me, but it felt silly to go whining to her about being nervous when she was the one doing the hard work.
 But when Alfie was born, all those nerves blinked away, the jumbled puzzle pieces of the world suddenly clicked together to finally form the picture I’d been looking for.

-Before becoming a father, it was like I’d been standing in one of those halls of mirrors, unable to figure which way was forward, having to rely on Sarah’s hand guiding me.
+Before becoming a father, it was like I’d been standing in one of those halls of mirrors, unable to figure which way was forward, having to rely on Sarah’s hand to guide me.
 But when I held him in my arms for the first time, I was suddenly on a straight open path.
 The purpose I’d never been able to find for my entire life was suddenly right in front of me.
 And that feeling even survived him immediately releasing more shit from his arse than I think I’d ever seen before all down the front of my clothes.
 Clothes I then had to go home wearing.

 I’m not going to pretend I was some kind of natural.
 Fucking things up is my number one talent and I was still doing plenty of it.
 I was permanently exhausted.
 But I grew up spending entire weeks sleepless while grinding for rare gear in various video games.
 So, I was trained to resist the weight of fatigue.
 But I turned out to be pretty damn good at being a dad.